 Dr Jason Hickel is an anthropologist at the London School of Economics and author of: "The Divide: A Brief Guide to Global Inequality and its Solutions."

 Lee Gregory joined the Department of Social Policy and Social Work at the University of Birmingham in September 2013 as a Lecturer in Social Policy.
 His principal research interests include poverty, inequality and asset-based welfare, youth policy, the mixed economy of welfare and alternative forms of welfare provision.

 License agreements are being undertaken for both this Audit Report and the Methodology.
 These cover: granting ASAP a sole and exclusive, royalty-free, worldwide license to use the Report; warrant that the Report is academics original work and has not previously been published in any form; waives all moral rights in respect of the use to be made of the Report by ASAP to which may now or at any time in the future be entitled; asserts the right to be identified as the author(s) of the Report.

-If you would like to use this material, please reference: 2015 Election Manifesto Poverty Audit, UK Academics Stand Against Poverty AND the author(s) of the relevant chapters you refer to.
+If you would like to use this material, please reference: 2017 UK General Election Manifesto Audit, UK Academics Stand Against Poverty AND the author(s) of the relevant chapters you refer to.

 The content and views expressed are those of the individual authors and not ASAP Global or ASAP UK.